Secure Sophos Firewall Logs for Support and Analysis

 - Error messages with technical details

-- Information about internal network structures
+- Indications of internal network structures

 rm /var/Sophos-Firewall-Logs.tar.gz